Iowa has more than just cornfields…in fact, it’s home to some awesome camping opportunities!

 A unique feature of Lacey Keosauqua are the 19 Indian mounds found on site.
 These were built by the ancient Indians as a burial site for their dead and are considered sacred by today’s native people.

-To finish off your stay, the 30 acre lake provides beaches, swimming, fishing and fun water activities for a cool summer’s day.
+To finish off your stay, the 30 acre lake provides beaches, swimming, fishing, and fun water activities for a cool summer’s day.

 Located on the shores of Coralville Lake, Sugar Bottom Campground offers 232 campgrounds for RV and tent camping alike.

-The campground is located in a heavily wooded area, but the real attraction is Coralville Lake, which boasts clear water and a sandy bottom.
+This top-rated Iowa campground is located in a heavily wooded area, but the real attraction is Coralville Lake, which boasts clear water and a sandy bottom.
 Visitors love to swim, boat, sun bathe, fish and more.

 If you love horse camping, than Bushy Creek is the perfect campground for you.